-Oxford Bags were the fashionable trouser shape in the 1920's.
-The wide leg craze originated with the undergraduates of Oxford University and were quickly adopted by the Bright Young Things of the interwar generation.
-This led to young men were racing around town in exaggerated styles where the hems measured as much as 44" in circumference.
+Oxford Bags were the fashionable trouser shape of the 1920's.
+The wide leg craze originated with the undergraduates of Oxford University, and were quickly adopted by the Bright Young Things of the interwar generation.
+This led to young men racing around town in exaggerated styles, where the hems measured as much as 44in in circumference.

-Our version have more modest 24" hems which makes them very practical to wear.
-These trousers have split backs and a buttoned rear pocket as well as the two side ones.
+Our version have more modest 24in hem, which makes them very practical to wear.
+These trousers have split backs and a buttoned rear pocket, as well as the two side ones.

 The fly is fastened with buttons rather than a zip.